-The election-shall_must be held upon the same notice and conducted in the same manner as other municipal elections.
-The vote-upon the question of employing a city manager shall_must be by ballot-which conforms to a ballot for statewide question except that the statement required to be printed on the ballot shall be prepared by the municipal attorney, in the form and cast in the manner provided by chapter 9-13.
+The election must be held upon the same notice and conducted in the same manner as other municipal elections.
+The vote must be by ballot, in the form and cast in the manner provided by chapter 9-13.

 9-10-3.
-When authorized by a majority vote of all voters voting at a special election-to be called for that purpose, pursuant to § 9-10-1, the governing body of any first or second class municipality-shall must employ a city manager and fix-his the manager's compensation.
+When authorized by a majority vote of all voters voting at a special election called for that purpose, pursuant to § 9-10-1, the governing body of any municipality must employ a city manager and fix the manager's compensation.

 9-10-4.
-In first or second class municipalities under the aldermanic form employing a city manager, a the mayor, and aldermen shall must be elected as for such in the same manner as municipalities not employing a city manager.
+In municipalities under the aldermanic form employing a city manager, the mayor and aldermen must be elected in the same manner as municipalities not employing a city manager.

 9-10-5.
-In all commission-governed municipalities employing a city manager, the number of at-large commissioners shall be is nine, whose terms each with a three-year term of office shall be three years.
-At the first election thereof there shall be elected, nine commissioners must be elected, three to serve until the next annual election, three to serve until the second annual election thereafter, and three to serve until the third annual election thereafter, and thereafter at.
-At each annual municipal election there shall be elected thereafter, three at-large commissioners must be elected for a term of three years each.
+In all commission-governed municipalities employing a city manager, the number of at-large commissioners is nine, each with a three-year term of office.
+At the first election, nine commissioners must be elected, three to serve until the next annual election, three to serve until the second annual election thereafter, and three to serve until the third annual election thereafter.
+At each annual municipal election thereafter, three at-large commissioners must be elected for a term of three years each.

 9-10-6.
-Within sixty days after an election directing the employment of a city manager in any commission-governed municipality, a special election-shall must be called and held to elect the nine at-large commissioners.
+Within sixty days after an election directing the employment of a city manager in any commission-governed municipality, a special election must be called and held to elect the nine at-large commissioners.
 A plurality vote in the election of commissioners is sufficient to elect the commissioners.